ApryseSDK/pdftron-flutter/doc/api/API.md

 ### Import/Export Annotations

 #### startExportAnnotationCommandListener
-Event is raised when local annotation changes committed to the document.
+Event is raised when local annotation changes are committed to the document.

 Event Parameters: